Overactive Adrenal Glands

 Symptoms depend on which hormones are being overproduced:

 - Androgenic steroids (androgen hormones).
-These hormones include testosterone.
+These include hormones related to testosterone.
 Having too much of them can lead to strong male traits in both men and women.
-These may include a hairy face and body, baldness, acne, a deeper voice, and more muscle mass.
+These may include extra hair growth on the face and body, baldness, acne, a deeper voice, and more muscle mass.

 - Cortisol.
-Too much cortisol can lead to Cushing's syndrome.
+Too much cortisol can lead to Cushing syndrome.
 This disorder can also be caused by taking high levels of similar steroid hormones.
-Signs of Cushing’s condition include fragile skin that bruises easily, and pink or purple stretch marks.
+Symptoms of Cushing condition include fragile skin that bruises easily, and pink or purple stretch marks.
 Upper body obesity, increased fat around the neck, and thin arms and legs are also common.